Liuyis/jsonfilter/README.md

 # jsonfilter
-A json field filter bases on fastjson and springboot
+A POJO property filter for Resful JSON output bases on fastjson and springbootnd springboot.

 ## Dependencies
 ```